bstillwagon-mylo/financeHQ_Take_Home/README.md

 `docker-compose up --build`

-Using Postman, use this url once the docker build is complete:
+Using Postman, use this url once the docker build is complete to query the graph:

 `http://0.0.0.0:4000/graphql`

 Next Steps:
 1. Include token validation on queries
-    - This should skip the createUser mutation
+    - This should not include the createUser mutation as it would not have a login.
     - I had a validation at the app level, but it prevented user creation
-2. Fix the users query (currently error on ID! being required)
+2. Add tests
 3. Add 24 hour cancellation check
+4. Add Approval and Public/Private events
+5. Add Upcoming vs Past events
-4. Add Github Actions yml
+5. Add Github Actions yml
-5. Add tests